Introducing the Brand Identity

 - The soft curve form inspired by the eaves of Hanok highlights the beauty and tradition of Korea and emphasizes harmony with eco-friendly images by adding multiple colors.

 English left-and-right combination

 Emblem Korean-English left-and-right combination

-- It embodies magpie, a representative bird of Jeonbuk province (Dojo, 道鳥).
+- Magpie is a representative bird of Jeollabuk-do Province (Dojo, 道鳥).

-- White magpies (known as a good omen) and black magpies (traditional colors) harmonize the colors.
+- White magpies (known as a good sign) and black magpies (traditional colors) harmonize the colors.

-- It expresses welcoming to participants and visitors through wide-opened wings.
+- It expresses the welcoming of participants and visitors with wide-opened wings.

 Hanbok (New Year’s greeting)